kelvintandrio/MovieCatalogJetpack/README.md

-# MovieCatalog Jetspack : Implement Live Data and Repository
+# MovieCatalog Jetspack : with Room and Pagging

 This is sample source code to implement Android Jetpack.
 Study case : Movie Catalog